How LotScout Works

 TLS Impersonation

-Platforms like Craigslist, AutoTrader, and KSL use bot detection (Akamai, Cloudflare) that blocks standard HTTP clients.
+Platforms like Craigslist and AutoTrader use bot detection (Akamai, Cloudflare) that blocks standard HTTP clients.
 Our scrapers use TLS fingerprint impersonation to appear as a real Chrome browser, bypassing these protections without using a full browser engine.

 Post-Normalization Pipeline